lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9_Use_Compute_Engine_Jupyter_Notebook_VM_Instance.md

-# Use Docker Containers for Compute
+# Use Compute Engine Jupyter Notebook VM Instance

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**